 And if right now you’re wishing you had your inspiration, your epiphany about what your life purpose is and what it is that you really, really, really freakin’ want?

 Believe me, this realisation of my purpose was not just enclosed in this single 3 minute moment.
 Everything in my life has been leading up to it.
 As an interior designer, I’ve been focusing specifically on using interiors as a tool to make yourself happier (something that I do not intend to quit, btw).
 But, as Steve Jobs said: it’s easier to connect the dots when you look back.

 And the moment I looked back and I SAW how everything I was doing, everything I was interested in, everything I wrote that I didn’t publish because it was not related to interior design… All of that was revolving around inspiring happiness.

-From the moment I realised that, I knew I had to take action.
+From the moment I realised that, I knew I had to take action on my inspiration.
 And that everything will change.

 I’m standing here (well, actually, sitting), in front of you, and I am HAPPY to announce that I am taking action.
 When I woke up the next morning I was so excited to get to work that I couldn’t remember when was the last time I’d be so excited right after opening my eyes.
 Because the answer is: not even on Christmas!
 (And those who know me well know that I LOOOVE Christmas.)

 Inevitably, this site will be changing and so will the contents of my blog posts.
 I still truly believe that Interior Design and changing the environment around you can and will change your life for better, and I will continue to improve Dream Home Course as a way to make your life happier.
 But there will be more.
 Much more.
 I want this place on the Interwebs to become THE go-to place for inspiration on increasing your happiness level and improving your life.

 THIS is where the scary dreams that seem to be stored far, far away inside your head, where nobody can hear or see them, will start coming out to the light, the sunshine, the sweet spot of excitement and possibility.